Letting Editors Create Web Interfaces Utilizing Data

 The “datalocator” attribute type

-Creating a DataListWidget
+Creating the DataListWidget

-To render instances of the “DataListWidget”, the widget’s component below first fetches the content of the data attribute using get, and, using the useDataLocator hook, makes this content a DataScope, an array of DataItems.
+To render instances of the “DataListWidget” class, its component first uses the useData hook to create a DataScope from the data attribute, yielding an array of DataItems.
 This array is then iterated to output as many Scrivito.ContentTag components for the content widget list as the data scope contains items:

 Making external data available through a data class

 To exemplify how internal or external data can be made available to your Scrivito-based web application so that editors can build webpages displaying it, we will use an app-internal “database”, a JSON array containing a few employee records.
-In a real-life use case, you would of course fetch such data via the RESTful API endpoints your data source offers.
+In a real-life use case, you would of course fetch such data via the API endpoints your data source offers.

 Adding the data class and editing configuration definitions

-Our Employee data class doesn’t implement all of these callbacks, but only get and index for retrieving individual records, and, respectively, for listing and filtering the employee data as a whole.
+Our Employee data class implements only get and index for retrieving individual records, and, respectively, for listing and filtering the employee data as a whole.
 The file also accommodates the employee “database”:

 The above call to Scrivito.provideDataClass yields our Employee data class.
 Its get callback returns the record referenced by the id passed in.

-The index callback first filters the database by the criteria specified for the datalocator attribute.
+The index callback first filters the database records by the criteria specified for the datalocator attribute.
 Usually, you would accomplish this by sending a corresponding request to your remote service.
 Finally, the index callback returns an object with an array containing the IDs of the records that are left after filtering.

 Providing placeholders

-Try it out!
+Let’s try it out!

 Voilà!